✓ Updated May 2026

 Essential Travel Tips

 Embrace the SITA bus, but be prepared for crowds!
-Buy your tickets *before* you board from tabacchi shops or newsstands – you can't purchase them on the bus.
-If you're prone to motion sickness, grab a seat on the right side going towards Positano for the most dramatic (and potentially nauseating) cliffside views.
+Buy your tickets *before* boarding at tabacchi shops or newsstands, as you can't purchase them on the bus.
+If you're prone to motion sickness, grab a seat on the right side of the bus heading towards Positano for the most scenic (and slightly less winding) views.

 Be mindful of your belongings, especially in crowded areas like the main beach or bus stops.
-While Positano is generally safe, petty theft can occur.
-Keep your valuables secure and consider a cross-body bag for added peace of mind.
+While Positano is generally very safe, pickpocketing can occur.
+Keep your valuables secure and out of sight, and you'll have no issues enjoying the stunning scenery.

 One Travel Essential Almost Everyone Forgets